 – April 4, 2019__Canned Food Collection__Reston Food Bank__4.0 hours

 All volunteer work for the award year must be entered and submitted on the Volunteer Activity Log by 11:59 by on August 31.

 - Compass Program RequirementsAward Year

 The Compass award year shall run from September 1 through August 31 each year.
-All volunteer hours must be entered by 11:59 pm on August 31.
+The Volunteer Activity Log must be submitted via e-mail to email@example.com by 11:59 pm on August 31, no exceptions.
 Hours entered after than time cannot be counted for the closing year, nor can they be carried forward to the next year.

 Review/Acceptance of Hours